lucaminudel/Objects-relationships-Coding-Dojo/README.md

 This repositoriy contains two coding exercises to experience the impact of composition and other techniques on objects relationships encapsulation compared to the simplistic design approach.

-The exercises are based on concepts covered by this post: http://blogs.ugidotnet.org/luKa/archive/2015/01/20/overcoming-the-one-weakness-of-oop.aspx
+The exercises are based on concepts covered by this post (there's no benefit in reading it before the exercise, read it after to connect the dots): http://blogs.ugidotnet.org/luKa/archive/2015/01/20/overcoming-the-one-weakness-of-oop.aspx

 **Prerequisites:**
 - Practical understanding of basic design principles, SOLID principles and Simple Design